okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 You can't publish integrations with the following Okta features in the OIN catalog:

+* **SWA apps:** Okta no longer publishes new Secure Web Authentication (SWA) integrations to the OIN catalog.
+The OIN team maintains existing SWA integrations.

-* **SAML apps:** The OIN Wizard places certain limits on SAML integration submissions.
+* **SAML apps with certain features:** The [OIN Wizard](/docs/guides/submit-oin-app/openidconnect/main/) places certain limits on SAML integration submissions.
 Examples of these limitations include:
    * Only one to three app instance variables allowed
    * No attribute statement support
    * No RelayState support
    * No force authentication (`ForceAuthn`) support

    The OIN team maintains existing SAML integrations with these advanced features.
 If you need to update your existing advanced SAML integration, contact the OIN team at <oin@okta.com>.

-* **SWA apps:** Okta no longer publishes new Secure Web Authentication (SWA) integrations to the OIN catalog.
-The OIN team maintains existing SWA integrations.

 * **Custom authorization server:** An OIDC or API service integration can't use a [custom authorization server](/docs/concepts/auth-servers/#custom-authorization-server), including the `default` server.
 You can only use the [org authorization server](/docs/concepts/auth-servers/#org-authorization-server).